haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 6,187,188,189,190,191,193,195
 </a>

+The `-r` argument (`radius`) tunes the radius of the sphere that is used to extract the passive radius.
+7.5 is slightly higher than the default value (6.5) used in HADDOCK.
+In this case a higher value makes sense as only two active residues are defined.

 Now the list of passive residues should contains a few more residues.

 <a class="prompt prompt-question">By relaxing the passive residues search were we able to capture more amino acids that are part of the real epitope?</a>